Choosing a personal pension

 For more information about how to work out your budget including an online budgeting tool, see Budgeting.

-If you're thinking about taking out a stakeholder pension, you can find out more about stakeholder pensions on the Money Advice Service website.
+If you're thinking about taking out a stakeholder pension, you can find out more about stakeholder pensions on the Money Helper website.

 Pension scams have become more common since April 2015, when new rules allowed people to take some or all of their pension pot as a lump sum.
 These scams are fake investments designed to con you out of your money.
 They are often extremely convincing and anyone can be caught out.